mhorga/mhorga.github.io/_posts/2016-03-28-ray-tracing-in-a-swift-playground-part-2.markdown

 Much better!
 In my case the running time went from `5 seconds` down to only __0.1 seconds__.
 Ok, enough with the cleanup.
 Let's do some graphics instead!
 We would like to draw more than just one sphere, perhaps way many more spheres.
 One neat trick to simulate the horizon if to draw a really huge sphere.
 Then we can put our smaller sphere on top of it to achieve a `sitting-on-the-ground` effect.

 For this, we need to abstract our current sphere code into a generic class.
 Let's name it __objects.swift__ since we will probably create other type of volumes in future beside spheres.
-Next, inside `ray.swift` delete the __hit_sphere__ function since we are going to create a new, similar function inside `objects.swift`.
-Then, we need to create a new struct which represents a `hit` event:
+Next, inside `objects.swift` we need to create a new struct which represents a `hit` event:

 {% highlight swift %}
 struct hit_record {